tahmid-chowdhury/SOFE4630U-MS2/README.md

       * Run **SendImage.py**, then check the keys in the Redis server.
 Finally, run **ReceiveImage.py** and check that the **received.jpg** image has been created.

-## Create a Pub/Sub sink connector to MySQL
+## Create a Pub/Sub Sink Connector to MySQL Server
 The sink connector is a service that automatically consumes from a topic(s) and stores the consumed messages in a data storage, as shown in the following figure.

    ![sink connector](figures/cl3-7_v2.jpg)

 ### 1. Create an Integration Connectors to The MySQL Server

    Integration Connectors provide a transparent, standard interface to connect to various data sources from your integrations.
-As an integration developer, you can quickly connect to a growing pool of applications and systems without the need for protocol-specific knowledge or the use of custom code.
+As an integration developer, you can quickly connect to a growing pool of applications and systems without the need for protocol-specific knowledge or custom code.

    1. Search for **Connectors** and choose **Connections / Integration Connectors**.